privacy-tech-lab/gpc-optmeowt/README.md

 **Note:** OptMeowt is in active development and new features are frequently added, some of which may cause errors.
 You can always get the stable release version on the [Chrome Web Store](https://chrome.google.com/webstore/detail/optmeowt/hdbnkdbhglahihjdbodmfefogcjbpgbo) and on [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/optmeowt/).

+## Analysis Mode (Firefox only)
+Note: Analysis Mode **must** be run in a fresh browser without cookies or other user data.
+Additionally, legal obligations to respect GPC differ by geographic location.
+Our lab used a VPN pointing to Los Angeles to collect our data.
+1. Load the extension, open the popup and click "Protection" to switch to Analysis Mode
+1. Clear all cookies and all user data
+1. Navigate to a site that you wish to analyze
+1. Wait until 5 seconds pass after the site is fully loaded (i.e., refresh icon does not change back to an X)
+1. Open the popup and hit `run analysis` (alternatively, `Alt+Shift+A`).
+If this step is done correctly the optmeowt popup logo will change yellow.
+1. Repeat step 4 (Simply wait for the site to finish loading without refreshing)
+1. Open the popup and hit `stop analysis` (alternatively, `ALt+Shift+S`).
+If this step is done correctly the optmeowt popup logo will return to green.
+1. Open the popup to see the results of analysis

 ## Installing OptMeowt for Developers

 To build the development versions of OptMeowt follow the directions above but replace `npm run build` with `npm run start`.
 This command will run the npm script (referenced in `package.json`) that will call Webpack in development mode (Webpack settings in `webpack.config.js`). `npm run start` will also initiate Webpack servers for both the Firefox and Chrome versions, which will listen for changes as you work and rebuild as necessary.